-Section 42.3 (1)(e) stipulates that each Department Council of the University of Alberta will include undergraduate students from the programs offered by the department concerned, the exact numbers to be determined by the Faculty Council on recommendation from the appropriate Department Council. xvi
+Section 42.3 (1)(e) stipulates that each Department Council of the University of Alberta will include undergraduate students from the programs offered by the department concerned, the exact numbers to be determined by the Faculty Council on recommendation from the appropriate Department Council.xvii i e.g. In the Faculty of Arts, programs under Interdisciplinary Studies including Comparative Literature, Religious Studies, Science & Technology Studies, and Middle Eastern & African studies have program advisory councils with undergraduate representation.
+For the Chart, the representatives that were accounted for are the executive, namely the President and the Vice Presidents only.

-There are approximately 62 departments at the University of Alberta that enroll undergraduates, as well as several programs with separate advisory Councils.7
+There are approximately 62 departments at the University of Alberta that enroll undergraduates, as well as several programs with separate advisory Councils.^h